Trendy

 The result was the 1867 Austro-Hungarian Compromise, which saw our “Habsburg Empire” (now the Austrian Empire) officially morph into Austria-Hungary, also known as the Austro-Hungarian Empire.
 This change effectively split the empire into two semi-independent halves: the Kingdom of Hungary and the Austrian Empire.

-READ: What is define fate?
+READ: What is the original Ezekiel bread?

 Did Austria-Hungary have an official flag?